Eating Disorders: How To Get Help

 • Clinical significance or concern that requires medical treatment if paired with another disorder or disability

 Rumination disorder is rare in adolescents and adults.
-It typically affects those aged three months to 12 years.
+It typically affects a young adult aged who is between three months to 12 years.
 In the context of rumination disorder, regurgitation of food refers to the re-chewing or consumption of partially digested food after bringing the food up.
-It May lead to dental issues, halitosis, GI issues, and weight loss.
+It May lead to dental issues, halitosis, GI issues, medical complications, and weight loss.

 Other specified feeding or eating disorder (OSFED)